ccrma/chugins/Faust/README.md

 * `void compile(string filepath)` Load and evaluate Faust code from a file path.
 * `void assetsDir(string dirpath)` Set the directory containing soundfiles which you want Faust to load.
 * `void librariesDir(string dirpath)` Set the directory containing your custom Faust `.lib` files.
 * `int numVoices(int value)` Get/set the number of voices.
 The default (0) has polyphony disabled.
+Set this before calling `eval`/`compile`.
 * `void groupVoices(int groupVoices)` Enable/disable grouping of voices, if polyphony is enabled.
 The default is enabled.
 Not grouping voices results in having unique parameters for each voice.
+Set `groupVoices` before calling `eval`/`compile`.
+* `void dynamicVoices(int dynamicVoices)` Enable/disable dynamic voices, if polyphony is enabled.
+The default is enabled.
+Disabling dynamic voices results in having all voices always execute, which you probably want if groupVoices is disabled.
+Set `dynamicVoices` before calling `eval`/`compile`.
 * `void noteOn(int pitch, int velocity)` Turn on a note if polyphony is active.
 * `void noteOff(int pitch, int velocity)` Turn off a note if polyphony is active.
 * `void pitchWheel(int channel, int wheel)` Channel 0 means "all channels", otherwise [1-16]. `wheel` is [-8192,8192].